mirror/boost/boost/libs/parameter/doc/python.rst

 functions are templates, the desired function signature must be specified.

-The keyword tags are specified as an `MPL Sequence`_, using the pointer qualifications described in |KeywordsSpec|_ below.
+..
+The keyword tags are specified as an `MPL Sequence`_, using the
+    pointer qualifications described in |ParameterSpec|_ below.
 The signature is also specifid as an `MPL sequence`_ of parameter types.
+Additionally, ``boost::parameter::python::function`` and
+    ``boost::parameter::python::def`` requires a class with forwarding
+    overloads.
+We will take a closer look at how this is done in the tutorial section below.

+The keyword tags and associated argument types are specified as an `MPL Sequence`_, using the function type syntax described in |ParameterSpec|_ below.
 Additionally, ``boost::parameter::python::function`` and ``boost::parameter::python::def`` requires a class with forwarding overloads.
 We will take a closer look at how this is done in the tutorial section below.

 ..
 The last two sentences are terribly vague.
 Which namespace is
 .. ``function`` in?
 Isn't the return type always needed?
 What